Your content might be fantastic, but learning how to write a blog post is more about how you present your information to your potential readers.

-Sure, your writing skills are vital as is your writing style.
-You need to connect with people through your words.
+Sure, your writing skills are vital, and so is your writing style.
+But you need to connect with people very quickly through your words.

 Yes, you will undoubtedly get some search results, but successful blogs get a mountain of organic traffic every day.

-So what makes the difference between a blog post and great blog posts?
+What’s the difference between a blog post and a great blog post?

 Sometimes it can be as simple as the decisions you make when you create a blog.

-In other words, a great blog should be pleasing to the eye.
+In other words, a great blog should be of high quality and be pleasing to the eye.